Speed of sound peak in isospin QCD: a natural prediction of the Medium Separation Scheme

 The peak in $c_s^2$ lying above the conformal limit seems to be a general feature of dense QCD, as suggested by finite baryon density phenomenology (astrophysical observations)~\cite{Bedaque:2014sqa,Fukushima:2025ujk}, two-color QCD studies~\cite{Iida:2024irv}, and also effects of the color superconducting phase~\cite{Gholami:2024ety}.
 In the case of finite isospin density, it was first reported from LQCD simulations in Ref.~\cite{Brandt:2022hwy}, with the peak in $c_s^2$ located at $\mu_I/m_\pi \approx 1.6$, with a maximum value $c_s^2 \approx 0.56$.
 This qualitative result was once again obtained from LQCD calculations in Refs.~\cite{Abbott:2023coj,Abbott:2024vhj}, although the location of the peak was shifted to higher densities at $\mu_I/m_\pi \approx 2.5$, while maintaining a maximum of similar height as the previous case.
 Within the same study, a unified model description combined the results of chiral effective theory ($\chi$EFT)~\cite{Adhikari:2019zaj}, continuum-extrapolated LQCD and pQCD~\cite{Kurkela:2009gj,Fujimoto:2023mvc} through a Gaussian process (GP).
 As such, we have an ideal scenario to assess the predictions of the isospin-asymmetric NJL model.

-In this paper, we show that the existence of the speed of sound peak can can be simply explained in the context of the NJL effective model when making use of the Medium Separation Scheme (MSS).
+In this paper, we show that the existence of the speed of sound peak can be simply explained in the context of the NJL effective model when making use of the medium separation scheme (MSS).
 The MSS provides a way to fully disentangle medium contributions from divergent vacuum contributions such that only the latter are regularized.
 This prescription has proven reliable and often necessary for the correct description of various phenomenologies~\cite{Farias:2005cr,Farias:2016let,Duarte:2018kfd,Das:2019crc,Lopes:2021tro,Azeredo:2024sqc}.
-We argue that the existence of the speed of sound peak is a natural prediction of the MSS, which in addition shows excellent agreement with LQCD data from Refs.~\cite{Abbott:2023coj,Abbott:2024vhj} and recovers the conformal limit at high densities, as opposed to the more standard way of regularizing ultraviolet (UV) terms in NJL type of models\footnote{We call the usual form of regularizing UV divergent terms in the literature of Traditional Regularization Scheme (TRS).}.
+We argue that the existence of the speed of sound peak is a natural prediction of the MSS, which in addition shows excellent agreement with LQCD data from Refs.~\cite{Abbott:2023coj,Abbott:2024vhj} and recovers the conformal limit at high densities, as opposed to the more standard way of regularizing ultraviolet (UV) terms in NJL type of models\footnote{We call the usual form of regularizing UV divergent terms in the literature of traditional regularization scheme (TRS).}.

 The remainder of this paper is structured as follows.
-In Sec.~\ref{sec:njl_formalism}, we briefly recapitulate the formalism of the NJL model with an isospin imbalance.
-The results obtained from the TRS and MSS procedures are presented and discussed in Sec.~\ref{sec:results}.
-In Sec.~\ref{sec:conclusion}, we synthesize our findings and emphasize the importance of MSS in NJL-type models to properly describe medium-dependent physical quantities.
+We first briefly recapitulate the formalism of the NJL model with an isospin imbalance.
+The results obtained from the TRS and MSS procedures are presented and discussed in sequence.
+Finally, we synthesize our findings and emphasize the importance of MSS in NJL-type models to properly describe medium-dependent physical quantities.